Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 • the transfer is ineligible

-The transfer is ineligible for CESG because Joel was not less than 21 years old when plan B was entered into.
-The promoter must use January 10, 2005, plan B’s effective date prior to the transfer, to determine if Joel was less than 21 when this plan was entered into.
-For additional information, refer to 9.3.8.
-Earliest effective date of the plan later in this chapter.
+The transfer is ineligible for CESG because Joel wasn’t less than 21 years old when plan B was entered into.
+The promoter must use January 10, 2005, plan B’s effective date before the transfer, to determine if Joel was less than 21 when this plan was entered into.
+For additional information, refer to section 9.3.8.
+Earliest effective date of the plan.

 9.3.2.4.
 Example: Conditions for an eligible transfer of the basic CESG